pokt-network/poktroll/docusaurus/docs/operate/quickstart/docker_compose_walkthrough.md

 {"jsonrpc":"2.0","id":1,"result":"0x1289571"}
 ```

-## D. Creating a Gateway Deploying an Gateway Server
+## D. Creating a Gateway Deploying a PATH Gateway

 Gateway Server allows to use services provided by other operators on Pocket Network.